 Consider that you want to add Office365 app into the Citrix Workspace and enable watermarking and restrict downloads.
 The typical flow is as follows:

 - You launch the Office365 app in the Citrix Workspace.

-- The request goes to the Citrix Access Control Service.
+- The request goes to the Citrix Secure Private Access service.

-- Citrix Access Control service creates the SAML assertion and forwards it to Azure AD.
+- Citrix Secure Private Access service creates the SAML assertion and forwards it to Azure AD.

 As the request is coming from a trusted SAML IdP, Azure AD identifies it through the domain federation that is created and passes the SAML assertion to the Office365 app.